 Chef, food blogger and author

 Lopè Ariyo has recently been named one of The Guardian’s “Rising Stars of 2017”.
-Having graduated in 2016, Maths alumna Lopè has already written her own cookbook, Hibiscus, which will be available to purchase from June 2017.
+Having graduated in 2016, Maths alumna Lopè has already written her own cookbook, Hibiscus, which is now available online.
 As a food blogger, author and upcoming chef, Lopè tells us about her time at Loughborough, winning a book deal and fusing Nigerian and European cuisines.

 I wanted to study Computer Science but I didn’t get the grades I needed.
 Maths was my second choice and had been another one of the subjects I enjoyed during A-levels.
 I chose to go to Loughborough as I felt there were quite a lot of extra-curricular activities on offer.